 Retail Food Group overview

-Retail Food Group Limited, a food and beverage company, owns multi-brand retail food franchise business in Australia and internationally.
-It operates through Bakery/Café, QSR, Coffee Retail, and Di Bella Coffee segments.
-The company engages in the ownership of intellectual property; development and management of coffee roasting facilities; and the wholesale supply of coffee and allied products.
-The company operates a network of approximately 2,400 outlets.
-Retail Food Group Limited was founded in 1989 and is based in Robina, Australia.
+Retail Food Group Limited, a food and beverage company, engages in the management of a multi-brand retail food franchise in Australia and internationally.
+The company operates through Bakery/Café, QSR, Coffee Retail, Di Bella Coffee, and Manufacturing and Distribution segments.
+It is also involved in the ownership of the intellectual property; development and management of coffee roasting facilities; and the wholesale supply of coffee and allied products.
+The company develops and manages Donut King, Brumby's Bakery, Michel's Patisserie, Esquires Coffee Houses, Pizza Capers Gourmet Kitchen, Crust Gourmet Pizza Bar, The Coffee Guy, Café2U, Gloria Jean's Coffees, and It's A Grind brands.
+As of March 31, 2021, it had approximately 800 outlets in Australia and 600 outlets across 59 licensed international territories.
+Retail Food Group Limited was founded in 1989 and is headquartered in Robina, Australia.

 Frequently asked questions

 How to invest in the Green Technology Metals IPO

 Everything we know about the Green Technology Metals IPO, plus information on how to buy in.